For all graduate students at UNL, probation or termination recommendations may be made under the following conditions:

 How It Happens

-Graduate students who do not maintain satisfactory progress may be placed on probation, terminated from a degree program, and/or denied permission to continue graduate studies in the University.
+Graduate students who do not maintain satisfactory progress may be placed on probation, terminated from a degree or certificate program, and/or denied permission to continue graduate studies in the University.

 - Probation or termination is initiated when the student's advisor or supervisory committee submits a recommendation to the departmental Graduate Committee.